Pesa Acatus: Fulfillment of the order

 On 26 May 2005, a contract was signed for the delivery of the vehicle, which was to be completed by April 2006.
 Earlier, in 2004, work began on designing this unit.
 The task of developing a comprehensive concept for the unit was entrusted to the Marad Design studio.
 Marek Adamczewski, Jacek Poćwiardowski, Jakub Gołębiewski, Mariusz Gorczyński, and Barbara Kusz-Hallmann were involved in the train's design.
 On September 6, the design team received technical specifications from the manufacturer, which were clarified, specified, and supplemented over the following months.
 On 4 February 2005, conceptual designs were presented, from which Pesa selected one for further development in April.
 Documentation, visualizations, and drawings were then created, with this stage completed by August.
 In September, Marad Design and Pesa presented the results of their work to the client after negotiations, and they began creating the final project.
 Work on the design was completed in November 2005, with final interior equipment arrangements made in February 2006.
 The body frame was manufactured in Sanok by Autosan.

 Although a three-car unit was ordered, Pesa initially produced a four-car unit at its own expense.
-This was done to conduct tests related to the next order for four-car electric multiple units for Przewozy Regionalne and simultaneously reduce the costs of obtaining homologation for vehicles from both orders.
+This was done to conduct tests related to the next order for four-car electric multiple units for Polregio and simultaneously reduce the costs of obtaining homologation for vehicles from both orders.
 During testing, the prototype four-car unit of type 16WE was designated ED74-01.

 On 1 April 2006, the vehicle was completed, and its first trial run took place on the route from Bydgoszcz Główna to Laskowice Pomorskie.
 On April 3, the vehicle reached a speed of 120 km/h on the same route, and two days later, the train traveled to the Railway Institute test track in Węglewo near Żmigród.
 It arrived on April 7, and further homologation tests commenced.
 Tests combined with a presentation of the unit took place on April 21, and on April 28, during trials on the Central Rail Line, a speed of 175 km/h was reached.
 On May 30, the Rail Transport Office issued approval for the vehicle's operation in both the three-car and four-car versions.

-Before being handed over to Łódź Przewozy Regionalne, one of the two middle cars was disconnected, and the vehicle designation was changed from ED74-01 to ED59-01.
+Before being handed over to Łódź Polregio, one of the two middle cars was disconnected, and the vehicle designation was changed from ED74-01 to ED59-01.
 On 29 May 2006, the official presentation of the Acatus took place at Łódź Fabryczna railway station, followed by an inaugural journey to Koluszki railway station.
 From 19 to 22 September 2006, the unit was presented at the InnoTrans trade fair in Berlin.